ai4robot/ai4robot.github.io/_pages/ElderSim.md

 ## Publications

-If you use either the platform or the dataset, please refer to the following technical report: [PUBLICATION (arXiv)]()
+If you use either the platform or the dataset, please refer to the following technical report: [PUBLICATION (arXiv)](https://arxiv.org/abs/2010.14742)

 ## Download
 ### ●	ElderSim
 The ElderSim platform can be downloaded by [clicking here](https://drive.google.com/drive/folders/1cfqHgnVi4Ji29atCqFwdJLI2bVjjNzQA?usp=sharing).
-### ●	SynADL
+### ●	KIST SynADL
-The SynADL dataset can be downloaded by [clicking here](https://drive.google.com/drive/folders/1HomRAWYLiW_dREcwIE_tQUP7qRyV5ZMj?usp=sharing).
+The KIST SynADL dataset can be downloaded by [clicking here](https://drive.google.com/drive/folders/1HomRAWYLiW_dREcwIE_tQUP7qRyV5ZMj?usp=sharing).

 | Modality     | Details              | Format      |  Size       |
 | :----------: | :-----------------:  | :---------: | ---------:  |